eharuncan/PersonalAccountingAPI/README.md

 ## Opening the application

 You can start your browser with this command to disable CORS.
-Because you are sending localhost api request with this application.
+Because the application is sending localhost api requests to communicate with the API.
 ```
 chromium-browser --disable-web-security --user-data-dir="/home/[YOUR-USERNAME]/test"
 ```